Let's Talk Begins Jan 11 for Spring 2021 Semester!

 |Tuesdays 3-4 p.m. with Brian||WebEx Link|

 FAQ about Let's Talk

 Let's Talk is a program that provides easy access to informal, confidential conversations with clinicians from CPS.
 Clinicians hold virtual drop-in hours at designated times and days throughout the week.
 There is no appointment necessary and no fee for the service.
 When you meet with the counselor you will fill out a brief, online consent form, and then the consultation can proceed.

 This service is open to all MSU students.
 Let's Talk is the best fit for students who:

-- are not sure about counseling and wonder what it's like to talk with a counselor;
+- are not sure about counseling and wonder what it's like to talk with a clinician;

-- are not interested in ongoing counseling but would like the perspective of a counselor;
+- are not interested in ongoing counseling but would like the perspective of a clinician;

 - have a specific problem and would like someone with whom to talk it through;